 - Lightly whisk until combined and let cool, storing in an air-tight container

-How to make Bulletproof coffee with coconut milk creamer
+How to make Bulletproof coffee with coconut milk coffee creamer

 There’s one coffee ritual that I’ve followed for years, and that’s making my coffee “Bulletproof.”
 If you haven’t heard of Bulletproof coffee, also known as butter coffee, it’s the act of blending your coffee using a milk frother or blender with ghee, MCT oil, coconut oil, or butter.